 What Are Some Popular Careers in Wildlife Management?

-Wildlife management is a field of study that encompasses many careers in ensuring the health and safety of wildlife populations.
-If you like the outdoors, you may want a wildlife management job, such as a wildlife biologist, wildlife range manager or a wildlife refuge manager.
+The field of wildlife management includes many careers that focus on the health and safety of wildlife populations.
+If you like being outdoors, you may want a wildlife management job, such as a wildlife biologist, wildlife range manager or a fishery biologist.
 If you prefer the indoors, you may want to become a teacher.
-No matter your career choice, you'll need a minimum of an associate's degree in wildlife management, biology, wildlife biology or zoology to get started.
-Many jobs require a bachelor's degree, and college teaching positions require a graduate degree, typically a doctorate.
+Most jobs in this field require a wildlife and fisheries degree, such as wildlife management, wildlife biology, or zoology.
+College teaching positions require a graduate degree, typically a doctorate.

 If you choose wildlife biology as a career, you'll spend your time observing and working with animals, collecting data and compiling information in ways that help protect wildlife and natural habitats.
-The U.S. Fish and Wildlife Service offers entry-level employment for those with a bachelor's degree in wildlife management or a related field.
+You may perform species counts, develop breeding programs for endangered species or game animals, monitor impacts of invasive species or human development, and educate the public about conservation tactics.
+Wildlife biologist positions usually require a minimum of a bachelor's degree in wildlife biology or a closely related field.

-According to the U.S. Bureau of Labor Statistics (BLS), wildlife biologists and zoologists were expected to see a 5% employment opportunity increase from 2012-2022.
-The BLS reported that the median salary for zoologists and wildlife biologists was $57,710 annually in May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), wildlife biologists and zoologists are expected to see a 5% employment increase from 2018-2028.
+The BLS reported that the median salary for zoologists and wildlife biologists was $63,420 annually in May 2018.

 If you're passionate about wildlife and have a desire to share that enjoyment with others, you might want to consider a career teaching environmental science.
 This is also an option for those who love wildlife but may not be able to work outdoors for prolonged periods.
 Environmental science is usually taught at the college level, and you may need to have a doctorate to qualify for these positions.
 High school teaching jobs require a bachelor's degree, teacher training and state certification.

-The BLS projected an employment increase of 13% from 2012-2022 for environmental science college professors.
-The median salary for postsecondary environmental science teachers was $77,320 annually as of May 2012.
+The BLS projects an employment increase of 6% from 2018-2028 for postsecondary environmental science teachers.
+The median salary for postsecondary forestry and conservation science teachers was $86,900 annually as of May 2018.